 This is my go-to resource for GIF hunting.
-Launched in February 2013 by Alex Chung and Jace Cooke, GIPHY started out as a search engine for GIFs.
-Since then, they've grown GIPHY significantly by partnering with brands, introducing integrations, creating browser extensions, and much more.
+Launched by Alex Chung and Jace Cooke, GIPHY started out as a search engine for GIFs.
+They've grown GIPHY significantly by partnering with brands, introducing integrations, creating browser extensions, and much more.
 (To catch up on all of their expansion efforts, check out GIPHY Labs.)

 The best part?
-Navigating their database of GIFs couldn't be easier: Users can browse categories -- Adjectives, Music, Nature, Science, etc. -- or seek out a specific word or phrase using the search functionality.
+Navigating the database of GIFs couldn't be easier: Users can browse categories — Adjectives, Music, Nature, Science, etc. — or seek out a specific word or phrase using the search functionality.

 Reddit is like the mothership for GIFs: The community boasts not one, but several impressive GIF-related subreddits.
 Here are a few noteworthy ones:

-While all of the different, specific options make it easy for you to find what you need, many of these subreddits commit to a series of guidelines to refine their entries even further.
-For example, while "reaction gifs" and "analogy gifs" may sound pretty similar, there's actually a difference.
-Allow me to demonstrate ...
+While all of the different, categorized options make it easy for you to find what you need, many of these subreddits commit to a series of guidelines to refine their entries even further.
+For example, while "reaction gifs" and "analogy gifs" may sound pretty similar, there's actually a difference according to the /r/reactiongif's wiki page.
+Allow me to demonstrate...

 As explained on the /r/reactiongif's wiki page, "A reaction gif is a physical or emotional response that is captured in a .gif which you can link in response to someone or something on the Internet.
 A gif which is a metaphorical reaction to something does not qualify as a reaction gif.
 Generally speaking, most posts that use the term "How I Feel When" are analogy gifs."

-The GIFs featured on the site are either handmade in Photoshop by the creators or sourced from different websites -- and they're pretty good about giving credit where credit is due.
+Anyways, all you have to do is use the top search bar to lookup hashtags of the content you’re looking for, or follow some blog pages that are dedicated to uploading GIFs daily.
+GIFs featured on Tumblr are either handmade in Photoshop by the creators or sourced from different websites, and they're pretty good about giving credit where credit is due.